Silver Lake, Staten Island

-Silver Lake is the name of both a reservoir and an adjacent neighborhood in the New York City borough of Staten Island.
+Silver Lake is a reservoir and adjacent neighborhood in the New York City borough of Staten Island.

 History

 Silver Lake Park, located on Staten Island's north shore, is bounded by Forest Avenue, Victory Boulevard and Clove Road.
 The original Silver Lake was a spring-fed body of water formed at the end of the ice age, and now makes up the south basin of the reservoir at this site.
 Silver Lake was once known as Fresh Pond, but maps show that by the middle of the nineteenth century, the name Silver Lake had come into use and the two were used interchangeably until about 1860.
 Silver Lake was named after Mark Silver, who founded the philanthropic organization today known as the Hebrew Free Burial Association.
 He had earlier Americanized his name from Marks Silva.
 The Association purchased land that became the Silver Lake Cemetery, and it was used for charitable burials.
 Many of the victims of the 1911 Triangle Shirtwaist Factory fire are buried there.

 Silver Lake has a long history of both recreational and commercial uses.
 During the 19th century, a casino and saloon existed on the lakeshore and several companies harvested its ice.
 Staten Islanders used the lake for boating and ice skating in that era, and in February 1897, Silver Lake hosted the National Skating Amateur Championship races.